Department Contact Info

-For students who wish to get real-world experience in jobs in the local community, we offer a large number of internship opportunities.
-In these courses, students spend between 120 and 150 hours per semester working in a job relevant to their interests in psychology.
+For students who wish to get real-world experience in the local community, we offer a large number of internship opportunities.
+In these courses, students spend between 120 and 150 hours per semester volunteering in a job relevant to their interests in psychology.
 Students are evaluated based on their feedback from supervisors, journal entries about their experiences, and a final report of their experiences.
 Recent internship placements include: